lvfrazao/IEXTools/README.md

 ### Web API

 Purpose: Interact with the IEX web API.
-All methods return Python dictionaries
+All methods return Python dictionaries.

 The web API has a large number of endpoints returning data: